Kunal172/Aakanksha-Fashion-Website/README.md

 A web application for purchasing things like fashion wear, beauty things and handicrafts.
 This web application was created during my internship at Aaakansha.

+Backend and some pages of frontend was craeted by the other team members of Aakansha team.

 ## Features

 - Users can see the location of beauty stores and local stores in a city.